open-risk/correlationMatrix/description.rst

 - Estimate correlation matrices from historical timeseries using a variety of models
 - Visualize correlation matrices
-- Manipulate correlation matrices (fix problematic matrices etc)
+- Manipulate correlation matrices (fix problematic matrices, stress matrices etc)
 - Provide standardized data sets for testing

 **NB: correlationMatrix is still in active development.
 If you encounter issues please raise them in our